afia45/E-commerce-Website-Scarlet-Dawn-/README.md

 ## Experimental & Educational Purpose
-In the link below, you'd notice I used a lot of different CSS styles, I did it so purely out of curiosity and experimental purposes, anything that felt "cool" I added them to my first ever functional site :D
+In the link below, you'd notice I used a lot of different CSS styles, I did it so purely out of curiosity and experimental purposes, anything that felt "sweet, i wanna try that" I added them to my first ever functional site :D
 (P.S.
 I added all the reference links for these CSS animations at the end)

 ## 🔗 Deployed Website Link (need XAMPP for full experience)